App & Browser Testing Made Easy

 How to Test a React App?

-Just like any other web application, React apps also require thorough and diligent testing.
-Since, React Apps are made of different UI components as fundamental, the developer must test each of the components individually and how they behave when integrated with each other.
+Like any other web application, React apps require thorough and diligent testing.
+Since React Apps are made of different UI components as fundamental, the developer must test each component individually and how they behave when integrated.

 The entire testing process for a react app involves unit testing, component testing, end-to-end testing, and cross browser compatibility testing.
 Some of the methods to test React Apps are mentioned below using examples.